-The slice of paradise I am talking about is Devon.
+The slice of paradise I am referring to is Devon.

-You see we know some lovely, warm-hearted characters that live there.
-With a few days in between housesits, we thought it would be a good time to catch up with a few of them and indulge in a spoon or two of that luscious clotted cream.
+You see, we know some lovely, warm-hearted characters that live there.
+With a few days in between housesits, we thought it would be an excellent time to catch up with a few of them and indulge in a spoon or two of that luscious clotted cream.

 We flew from Geneva to Bristol, using EasyJet.
 It is a budget airline, so don’t expect too much and you won’t be disappointed.
-We found nothing wrong with the service or flight which was approximately an hour and a quarter.
+We found nothing wrong with the service or flight, which was approximately an hour and a quarter.
 Upon landing, we encountered a welcoming gentleman at the immigration check-in.
 Yes, we have had an interesting assortment of people with differing attitudes when entering the UK.
-That story shall remain unwritten, let’s just say we have learnt much along the way.
+That story shall remain unwritten; let’s say we have learnt much along the way.